The Trak Starz: Biography

-The Trakstarz number 1 hit song Right Thurr has featured in many movies including the Netflix hit movie Don’t Look Up featuring Leonardo Dicaprio and Jennifer Lawrence.
-The Trakstarz also landed production in hit movies such as Shark Tale, Coach Carter, I, Robot, Identify Theft and many others.
-In 2004, Right Thurr was used as the lead song for Ea sports NBA Live.

-2003-2004
+2003–2004

-By the end of 2003, The Track Starz had earned production credits on Ludacris' multi-platinum Chicken-n-Beer (“Splash Waterfalls”) and Britney Spears' "Me Against the Music (The Trak Starz Remix)."
-Their success would continue in 2004 lending their talents on Houston's hit single "I Like That," which they wrote, produced and parlayed into a multimillion-dollar advertising campaign.
+By the end of 2003, the Track Starz had earned production credits on Ludacris' multi-platinum Chicken-n-Beer (“Splash Waterfalls”) and Britney Spears' "Me Against the Music (The Trak Starz Remix)."
+They wrote and produced Houston's hit single "I Like That."
 They also earned a Diamond certification and a Grammy Award nomination for Album of the Year with their contributions on Usher's Confessions.
-However, they would lose to Ray Charles' Genius Loves Company.
 Additional production credits would also include Chingy's Platinum certified Powerballin' and DreamWorks Shark Tale soundtrack.

 Star Studded and side-projects

-In 2005 The Trak Starz, now managed by Larry Rudolph (Britney Spears' manager) of ReignDeer Entertainment, announced the release of their debut album titled Star Studded.
-The album's guest list was extensive, initially including David Banner, Twista, Juvenile, Lil Jon, Timbaland, Chingy, Nate Dogg, Bun B. and Jon B. Recorded in their state-of-the art studio in St. Louis, The Trak Meet, the first official single titled "Take it Off," featured STL and T Deep, the first artists signed to the Trak Starz label.
+In 2005 the Trak Starz, now managed by Larry Rudolph (Britney Spears' manager) of ReignDeer Entertainment, announced the release of their debut album titled Star Studded.
+The album's guest list was extensive, including David Banner, Twista, Juvenile, Lil Jon, Timbaland, Chingy, Nate Dogg, Bun B. and Jon B. Recorded in their state-of-the art studio in St. Louis, The Trak Meet, the first official single titled "Take it Off," featured STL and T Deep, the first artists signed to the Trak Starz label.
+The album was never released.